dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/ml-generic-workflow-p2.png" class="plain"/>

 Note:
-- We can repeat the same process to test the target
+- For running the model against a target, we repeat the same transformation steps prior evaluating it against the model
+- The raw output of the NearestNeighbor ML prediction is further post processed and a human digestable HTML or pure text report is being generated to highlight detected anomalies

 <!-- .slide: data-state="normal" -->